Lockdown and social distancing. And no idea when it’s gonna end.

 We feel ‘it’s not fair’.
 We feel like a victim.

-This is because, subconsciously, we believe that Life or The Universe owes us.
+This is because, subconsciously, we believe that Life or The Universe owes us something.

 Again, consciously we know that’s ridiculous.

-But subconsciously, we believe it, because we want to.
+But subconsciously, somehow we believe it, because we want Life to give us what we want.

 And Life will remind us that it doesn’t owe us a thing.